netdisco/netdisco-docker/README.md

 ## Upgrading

 Downloading new images is good enough.
 When our database image starts it always updates the DB schema to the latest release.
-To upgrade your own PostgreSQL database (after setting environment variables in the compose file), run:
+To upgrade your own PostgreSQL database, run:

     docker-compose run --entrypoint=bin/netdisco-db-deploy netdisco-backend